skipperq93/cyberkit/Source/bmalloc/libpas/ReadMe.md

 ranging from sensible to deranged, without overriding malloc and friends.
-For production use, libpas is meant to be built as part of some larger malloc project; for example, when libpas sees the PAS_BMALLOC macro, it will provide everything that WebKit's bmalloc library needs to create an allocator.
+For production use, libpas is meant to be built as part of some larger malloc project; for example, when libpas sees the PAS_BMALLOC macro, it will provide everything that CyberKit's bmalloc library needs to create an allocator.

 Libpas' toolkit of allocators has three building blocks: